mayaanne/foundations/sprint-1/my-reflections-sprint-1.md

    Honestly?
 When I have to answer these reflection questions and I realise that I have no idea how to define a certain concept.
 I can kind of make things happen but I don't really know how I do it, and replicating the proces--even if only a half a day later--often proves to be quite, quite difficult.
 And then there's these analogies.
 Maybe I don't know enough about the world to know what could relate to what in any semblance of a sensible way [insert shrug emoji here].

+## Setup new Repo & Create Blog Challenge
+**_Reflect on this activity.
+When did you feel frustrated?_**

+   Do you want to hear something wonderful?
+I DIDN'T!
+I've been looking forward to this step the whole sprint because creating is what I love to do and website design is what I want to segway into, and I guess this challenge allowed me to pretty much do both!
+Even if I had been stuck somewhere during this challenge, I wouldn't have felt frustrated as I have previously because I knew that the end result was going to be the first step in the direction of my dream (?) career.
+(Okay, _dream_ might be a bit of a stretch.
+In that world, I'd probably be a writer or a singer or a _very_ well-paid intrepid traveller.)

+**_If you didn't already know that this is the way websites are made; was it what you pictured?
+How does the reality of this process differ from your preconceptions?_**

+   Is this what I'd been picturing?
+No, I don't think that I'd been picturing anything.
+When I think of what creating a website looks like, I think of Wordpress.
+This process differed from my preconceptions in that I thought it'd be impossibly difficult to create a website.
+But look!
+I did it!
+And I guess that if I can do it, then shoot--anyone can.

 ## In addition to the challenge specific reflections, answer the following questions in your reflection: